atomjump/medimage-co-nz-content-only/ehrconnect-addon.md

 ## Setting up ODBC

 You need to create a ‘system’ DSN connection to your EHR database through the Windows ODBC page (enter ‘ODBC’ under your Windows start bar).
 Make sure you use the 64-bit version or the 32-bit version, depending on the database software installed.
 There are instructions for specific fields in the MedImage add-on settings page under the ‘ODBC Guide’ link.
 Test the connection within the ODBC driver to ensure it is working.
-Then add the name of your ODBC connection back into your MedImage MedTech32 settings page.
+Then add the name of your ODBC connection back into your MedImage EHR Connector settings page.
 Save and check the connection once more.

 Once you have successfully connected to your MedTech32 database you are ready to try sending images from your MedImage phone app to your EHR.
 Using the app